Name

 axfr-get is a UCSPI-TCP/UCSPI-SSL client program that copies DNS data from a content DNS server across the network, using the old-style "zone transfer" mechanism.
 It sends a "zone transfer" request over the network to the server, reads the results back, and saves them in a database source file, the input that is compiled by tinydns-data(1).
 It expects to be run via a program such as tcpclient(1) which makes the network connection to the server and sets up UCSPI environment variables.

-axfr-get performs a zone transfer for domain apex and updates data atomically.
+axfr-get performs a "zone transfer" for domain apex and updates data atomically.
 It writes the results to tmp and renames that replacement into place as data when it has completed the "zone transfer", completely and successfully built the data file, and written it to disc. tmp and data thus must be on the same filesystem.

 axfr-get writes the zone serial number as a comment at the top of the data file.
-It skips the zone transfer, leaving data alone, if data already exists, data has a serial number matching the zone serial number, and both serial numbers are nonzero.
+It skips the "zone transfer", leaving data alone, if data already exists, data has a serial number matching the zone serial number, and both serial numbers are nonzero.

 Zone transfers often include duplicate records.
 To eliminate them, you should feed the axfr-get results through sort -u before compiling them.